reuven/OReilly-2024-summer-python/README.md

-# Notebooks, files, and programs from "Python modules"
+# Notebooks, files, and programs from "Python in Five weeks"

-This repo contains the Jupyter notebook + program files from my training for O'Reilly from June 27th, 2024.
+This repo contains the Jupyter notebook + program files from my training for O'Reilly from summer 2024.
 It'll remain open, so you can review the material later on.

 Enjoy!